kushguptacse/java-interview-help/README.md

 10. **Deamon Thread** are low priority thread that runs on background. we can also make our own thread as deamon thread by calling setDaemon method on thread object else by default it will be user thread. garbage collector thread is example of deamon thread.
 When all user threads have completed their execution, the JVM terminate. at that time If JVM finds a running daemon thread, it terminates the thread and, after that, shutdown it. <br/>
 11. **Thread.sleep** is static method.
 It pauses current thread but does not release lock.throws InterruptedException <br/>
 12. **Thread.yield** is static method. it provides info to scheduler that current thread is ready to suspend the execution of the current thread. but it will depend on scheduler if it is suspended or not. just like sleep it also does not release lock. <br/>

 ### Database
 1. **transaction isolation levels**-> <br>
 1.1 **Read uncommitted**- handles nothing<br>
 1.2 **Read Committed**- handles **dirty read**(T1 has done some update and before commiting it T2 reads that updated record. later T1 rollback. hence T2 has read data which never existed),Sol-> The transaction holds a read or write lock on the current row till it is committed and thus prevents other transactions from reading, updating, or deleting it. <br>
 1.3 **Repeatable Read** - handles **non repeatable read**(T1 has read row with some data,T2 now has updated value of same row and commit it,Now T1 if execute read query again for same row it will get different data).sol-> The transaction holds lock on all rows matching query criteria. <br>
-1.4 Serializable- handles phantom read(T1 retrieves a set of rows acc to search criteria.
+1.4 **Serializable**- handles **phantom read**(T1 retrieves a set of rows acc to search criteria.
 Now, T2 generates some new rows that match the search criteria for transaction T1). sol-> table level lock is taken. <br>
 https://www.geeksforgeeks.org/transaction-isolation-levels-dbms/ <br>
 2. **ACID property. atomicity, consistency, isolation and durability.**<br> https://www.geeksforgeeks.org/acid-properties-in-dbms/ <br/>
-3. **Optimistic and Pessimistic Lock**: https://vladmihalcea.com/optimistic-vs-pessimistic-locking/ <br/>
+3. **Optimistic and Pessimistic Lock**: pessimistic lock requires write lock to be taken if want to update something. in such case other transaction has to release any lock(read/write) in order for transaction 2 to proceeed with update. optmisitic lock does not perform lock acutally here seperate version column is also maintained in every table. whenerver update is performed version column present will be updated also. <br/> https://vladmihalcea.com/optimistic-vs-pessimistic-locking/ <br/>
 4. **CAP -> https://www.scylladb.com/glossary/cap-theorem/<br>
 4.1 **consistency** - Consistency of CAP theorem means that regardless of the node they connect to, all clients see the same data always.i.e. replication must be instant<br>
 4.2 **Availability** - even if one or more nodes are down, any client making a data request receives a valid response. <br>